shadowlack/shadowlack-core-book/solar-system/ramath-lehi.md

 ## Countries of Ramath-lehi

-The planet itself is divided into hemispheres which house ten unique countries.
+The planet itself is divided into hemispheres which house several unique countries.

 ### Northern Hemisphere